mpkondrashin/cia/README.md

 All configuration paramenter value can be provided using environment variable.

 **Examples:**<br/>
-For PostreSQL cache password it will be CIA_CACHE_PASSWORD<br/>
+For PostreSQL cache password it will be CIA_CACHE_PASSWORD variable<br/>
-For DDAn API key it will be CIA_ANALYZER_APIKEY
+For DDAn API key it will be CIA_ANALYZER_APIKEY variable

 ### filters.yaml